 Welcome to my silly not scary Skeleton at the Feast Halloween table.
 The annual Halloween Tablescape Blog Hop is in full swing!

 The weeklong spooktacular is hosted by Chloe of Celebrate & Decorate.
 Once again, twenty stylists have joined forces for the monthly tablescape event.

 Rather than scary, my skeleton theme Halloween table is meant to be fun, not frightful.

 I’ve tried to capture the nostalgia of Halloweens back when we and our kids were trick or treaters.
 A fearless time playing make-believe in the moonlight.
 How in the glow of grinning jack o lanterns, we’d run door-to-door with siblings and friends — gathering as much candy as we could.
 Then, coming home and dumping, sorting and counting our haul spread out on the floor.

 So, come to the Halloween table my dearies, for a not-so-bone-chilling dinner party for four.

 With fall arriving so late again this year, I’ve had to hurry-up and get Halloween stuff out of storage and decorate the house.
-I also added spooky elements to transition from a fall to halloween chandelier in the kitchen.
+I also added spooky elements to transition from a fall to Halloween chandelier in the kitchen.

-Underlining the spine-tingling look, is the Decorate a Chandelier for Fall in 3 Easy Steps from last year.
+Underlying the spine-tingling look, is the Decorate a Chandelier for Fall in 3 Easy Steps from last year.